Net Metering Program Capacity Reached – Program Under Review

 We credit your extra power at the same rate you buy power.
 Your credits aren’t paid out.
 They're banked and carried forward, month over month, for up to 3 years.

-We offer a one-time rebate to help cover some costs.
+The Government of Saskatchewan offers a one-time rebate to help cover some costs.
 The rebate is $0.61 per watt, which works out to about 20% of your total system costs.
 The maximum rebate is $20,000.

 For example: If you install a 8.5 kW system, your rebate would be $5,185.